Login

 Science

-In Science, we encourage our children to be scientists!
+In Science, we encourage our children to be scientists, Shining Together!
 We look to the works of influential scientists e.g. Mary Anning (famous fossil collector and palaeontologist) and Spencer Silver (inventor of post it notes high tack, low adhesive quality) to inspire us in our scientific learning and discoveries.
-We aim to provide a Science Curriculum that inspires children to Reach for the Stars, having Aspiration and Hope in scientific discoveries and their lasting impact on our world .
+We aim to provide a Science Curriculum that inspires children to Reach for the Stars, having aspiration and Hope in scientific discoveries and their lasting impact on our world.

 We have a clear, sequential progression overview, with our intent, implementation and impact explained (below) that ensures that each child is challenged in their scientific learning.
 This is very specific and ensures that scientific knowledge and understanding is built upon and extended as children progress throughout the school.
 Working Scientifically is a thread throughout.